-The registered manager confirmed that staff in the home promoted a culture and ethos that supported the values of dignity and respect, independence, rights, equality and diversity, choice and consent of residents.
+The person in charge confirmed that staff in the home promoted a culture and ethos that supported the values of dignity and respect, independence, rights, equality and diversity, choice and consent of residents.

-Discussion with staff and review of care records confirmed that action was taken to manage any pain and discomfort in a timely and appropriate manner.
+Discussion with staff and residents confirmed that residents' spiritual and cultural needs were met within the home.
+Discussion with residents and staff confirmed that action was taken to manage any pain and discomfort in a timely and appropriate manner.
+This was further evidenced by the review of care records.